Born In: San Juan, Puerto Rico

 Soon the children were spotted by a leading Hollywood children’s agent who helped them appear in television shows and commercials.

 His first stint at acting was in 1982 as a guest appearance in River’s breakthrough television series, ‘Seven Brides for Seven Brothers’.
 During this time, he used the name, ‘Leaf Phoenix’.

 Following this, he was seen in a couple of television series such as ‘Backwards: The Riddle of Dyslexia’, ‘The Fall Guy’, ‘Hill Street Blues’, ‘Murder, She Wrote’, and so on.

 His big break came in 1986 with the kid’s adventure flick, ‘SpaceCamp’ wherein he was cast in a supporting role as a wannabe astronaut, Max.

-Later, he was cast in Alfred Hitchcock episode of ‘A Very happy Ending’ and in the primetime drama, ‘Morning/Evening Star’.
+Later, he was cast in Alfred Hitchcock's episode of ‘A Very Happy Ending’ and in the primetime drama, ‘Morning/Evening Star’.
 In 1987, he found a role in the film, ‘Russkies’.